DaoCloud/DaoCloud-docs/docs/en/docs/middleware/elasticsearch/intro/scenarios.md

   - toc
 ---

-# 适用场景
+# Applicable scene

-Elasticsearch 在速度和可扩展性方面都表现出色，而且还能够索引多种类型的内容，这意味着其可用于多种使用场景：
+Elasticsearch excels in speed and scalability, and its ability to index many types of content means it can be used in a variety of usage scenarios:

-- 应用程序搜索
+- App search
-- 网站搜索
+- Site search
-- 企业搜索
+- Enterprise search
-- 日志处理和分析
+- Log processing and analysis
-- 基础设施指标和容器监测
+- Infrastructure metrics and container monitoring
-- 应用程序性能监测
+- Application performance monitoring
-- 地理空间数据分析和可视化
+- Geospatial data analysis and visualization
-- 安全分析
+- Safety analysis
-- 业务分析
+- business analysis